What is THCa and what does it do?

 THCa and THCb are both cannabinoids found in the cannabis plant.
 THCa is the acidic form of THC, while THCb is the neutral (non-acidic) form.
 THCa is converted to THC when it is heated, while THCb remains unchanged.
 THCa is associated with the “high” feeling that comes with smoking cannabis, while THCb is not.
 THCa is also known for its therapeutic benefits, while THCb has not been studied as extensively.
 So if you are looking for the medicinal benefits of cannabis without the psychoactive effects, THCa might be the right choice for you.

 The hemp plant has many wonderful cannabinoids that all produce beneficial effects for the user.
-THCa isn’t the most fun but it’s just one feather in the cap of the cannabis plant.
+THCa isn’t the most fun but its the catalyst to having fun and it’s just one feather in the cap of the cannabis plant.
 If you’re someone that enjoys the wonderful psychoactive effects, there’s a cannabinoid for you.
 As I mentioned, Delta 8, Delta 9 and HHC are our favorites here at Hemp Lively.
-Just follow the links and use the coupon code WELCOME25 to save 25% on your first three orders.